 Interaction Rule

 Engineers rarely work as lone individuals; we generally work in teams.
-Further, the products of our labor – automobiles, roads, chemical plants, computers – impact society as a whole.
+Further, the products of our labour – automobiles, roads, chemical plants, computers – impact society as a whole.

-Therefore, we need a set interaction rule outlining the expected set of behaviors between the engineer, other individuals, and society as a whole.
+Therefore, we need a set of interaction rules outlining the expected behaviours among the engineer, other individuals, and society as a whole.

 The interaction rules go both ways: the engineer has obligations to society (e.g., to be honest, unbiased, hardworking, and careful), and society has obligations to the engineer (e.g., to pay for work performed, to protect intellectual property).